genestack/user-tutorials/user-guide/source/guide/using-genestack.rst

 |metainfo_type_editor|

-If you are using a file kind that is not yet listed, you can add a new one by clicking on the “Add File Kind” button at the bottom of the page and specifying the required metainfo attributes.
+If you are using a file kind that is not yet listed, you can add a new one by clicking on the "Add File Kind" button at the bottom of the page and specifying the required metainfo attributes.
 Keep in mind that file kinds are defined in Genestack - you won’t be able to create a template entry for a file kind that is not used on the platform.

-When you’re done, click on the blue “Import data using this template” button.
+When you’re done, click on the blue "Import data using this template" button.
 This will take you to the import page, where you can go through three import stages described above.

-Once you have completed the metainfo editing step, you may see a “Use files in data flow” button at the bottom of the page by “Import files”.
+Once you have completed the metainfo editing step, you may see a "Use files in data flow" button at the bottom of the page by "Import files".
 This depends on the file type you have imported.
-Later you can find your files in the “Imported files” folder which can be accessed from the Welcome Page and from the File Manager.
+Later you can find your files in the "Imported files" folder which can be accessed from the Welcome Page and from the File Manager.

-Metainfo Import
+Metadata Import
 ~~~~~~~~~~~~~~~

-Apart from importing biodata, you’re able to easily import and validate the
+Apart from importing data, you can also import and validate the
 metainfo attached to the assays and to the experiment.
 The **Import data from
 spreadsheet** button allows you to retrieve the metainfo from a local CSV or
 Excel file and map it to the Genestack assays:

 |import_from_spreadsheet|

-Click “Import data from spreadsheet” and drag the file with metainfo:
+Click "Import data from spreadsheet" and drag the file with metainfo:

 |import_metainfo|